department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/fsgli.md

 Your Servicemember can log in with their CAC or DS Logon using Internet Explorer as soon as they receive notice that they can start using SOES.

-#### If your Servicemember's branch of service hasn't yet started using SOES

-Fill out the Spouse Coverage Election and Certificate and have your Servicemember turn it in to the personnel office for their unit. <br>
+**If your Servicemember's branch of service hasn't yet started using SOES,** fill out the Spouse Coverage Election and Certificate and have your Servicemember turn it in to the personnel office for their unit. <br>
 [Download the Spouse Coverage Election and Certificate](http://www.benefits.va.gov/INSURANCE/forms/SGLV_8286A_ed2014-06.PDF).
 <br>
 [Learn more about SOES and find out if your branch is using this new system](http://www.benefits.va.gov/INSURANCE/SOES.asp).